projectcejorp/project/README.md

 # Anonymous Repository

-This repository contains the official implementation for your project.
+This repository is anoynomous and will be public soon.

 ## Defense